deajan/backup-bench/README.md

 # backup-bench
-Quick and dirty backup tool benchmark with reproductible results
+Quick and dirty backup tool benchmark with reproducible results

-** This is a one page entry with benchmarks (see below), previous versions are available via git versionning.**
+** This is a one page entry with benchmarks (see below), previous versions are available via git versioning.**

 ## What